 “We are going to have to replace to top half of both trestles.”
 He said, “ We are replacing the wood beams with steel that will last 100 years or more and will be free from insect attack.
 We are also adding a walkway for an escape route should the train ever experience a problem while on the trestles.
 We will also add full guard rails in case a wheel jumps the main rails.
 This is a safety feature found on all modern large railroads.
 This will bring the trestles up to current amusement ride standards.
 Since we want to change the original design, the state required us to have the new plans drawn up and certified by a professional engineer from their approved list.
 We felt the time and cost was worth it for the safety of our passengers and ourselves.
 I should note that this in no way should be taken as a criticism of the original trestle design that Howard Schrader paid another professional engineer to design 20+ years ago.
 Now that we know the type of wood needed to hold the weight of the train is subject to decay and attack by insects, we will move to steel beams just like the big railroads have.
 As we all know, standards change and evolve over time and lessons are learned as structures experience wear and tear.
 We are looking to the future with this project so this railroad keeps running for generations to come.”

-We are fortunate the Costello's remain focused and resolute in their efforts to commandeer those needed resources that will bring the scenic railroad's train whistles back to battery in 2020.
+We are fortunate the Costello's remain focused and resolute in their efforts to commandeer those needed resources that will bring the scenic railroad's train whistles back to battery in the future.
 Let's encourage them with all of our combined good cheer and good will.
+You can help by purchasing A Boy and His Dream.
 There is no denying we miss the sound.

 A Boy And His Dream was written as an acknowledgement of the hard work and determination it took to realize Howard Schrader's scenic railroad dream.

-Now it represents the ongoing work and dedication of the railroad's new owners to bring the scenic railroad line back to battery in 2020.
-It is the revitalization of A Boy And His Dream.
+Now it represents the ongoing work and dedication of the railroad's new owners to bring the scenic railroad line back to battery in the future.

-A Boy And His Dream is a custom book built specifically for the tasks of creating children's entertainment as well as small business marketing magic for the railroad's future.
+A Boy And His Dream is not only an entertaining children's book, but also a custom book built specifically for the tasks of creating children's railroad entertainment and small business marketing magic for the railroad's future.